-Implication - The science of Law must return to its central concept as pure legal science.
-The approaches used in understanding the science of Law as a modern science are by returning the science of Law to its existence as a body of knowledge that will be studied and studied accordingly.
+Research Paper The science of Law must return to its central concept as pure legal science.
+The approaches used in understanding the science of Law as a modern science are by returning the science the development of more modern society.

+of Law to its existence as a body of knowledge that will be studied and studied accordingly.